marko-knoebl/slides/sections/react/25-create-react-app-en.md

 - `npm run start` (or `npm start`): starts the local development server
 - `npm run build`: creates a build (for deployment)

+## Development server

+note:

+sometimes the development server will keep displaying an error even though it has been fixed

+stop the server (ctrl-C) and restart it to fix this